jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2a.md

 But the feelings of moral approbation are founded on the strongest feelings of human nature.
 They may be somewhat warped, but they cannot be entirely perverted.

-12 The influence of custom and fashion on moral sentiments is not so great.
+{{< s v="12">}}  The influence of custom and fashion on moral sentiments is not so great.
 However, it is perfectly similar to what it is everywhere else.
 When custom and fashion coincide with the natural principles of right and wrong, they=
 - heighten the delicacy of our feelings, and
 - increase our abhorrence for everything evil.